⚔️Early Modern Europe – 1450 to 1750

 François Couperin

-• "Le Grand" of French harpsichord—his nickname reflects his dominant position in French keyboard music
+• "Le Grand" of French harpsichord.
+His nickname reflects his dominant position in French keyboard music across several decades.

-• "Pièces de Clavecin"—these suites epitomize French Baroque elegance with elaborate ornamentation and programmatic titles
+• "Pièces de Clavecin" are suites that epitomize French Baroque elegance with elaborate ornamentation and programmatic titles describing characters, scenes, and moods.

-• Codified French ornamental style—wrote treatises explaining performance practice, helping standardize aristocratic musical taste
+• Codified French ornamental style.
+He wrote treatises explaining performance practice, helping standardize aristocratic musical taste and ensuring French keyboard technique was transmitted systematically rather than just through oral tradition.

 Quick Reference Table